ibm-cloud-docs/containers/cs_cli_install.md

     2. Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.

-        **Mac or Linux users**: Instead of running the `ibmcloud ks cluster-config` command and copying the `KUBECONFIG` environment variable, you can run `ibmcloud ks cluster-config --export <cluster-name>`.
-Depending on your shell, you can set up your shell by running `eval $(ibmcloud ks cluster-config --export <cluster-name>)`.
+        **Mac or Linux users**: Instead of running the `ibmcloud ks cluster config` command and copying the `KUBECONFIG` environment variable, you can run `ibmcloud ks cluster config --export <cluster-name>`.
+Depending on your shell, you can set up your shell by running `eval $(ibmcloud ks cluster config --export <cluster-name>)`.
         {: tip}

     3. Verify that the `KUBECONFIG` environment variable is set properly.